TOSIT-IO/tdp-collection/roles/hive/README.md

 # Ansible Hive TDP

-This role deploys the Hive TDP release.
-It installs:
+This is the main Hive directory.
+It includes the following sub-roles:

 - HiveServer2
+- Hive Client
+- Tez

 Currently the role only supports the deployment of SSL-enabled, Kerberos authenticated HiveServer2 instances.
 HA is automatic if there are more than one instances in the hosts file.